Humanities & Social Sciences

 Philosophy - Introduction to Philosophy and 3 courses from the following: On Death and Dying, World Religions, Ethics and Moral Problems, Asian Philosophies, Ancient Philosophy, Modern Philosophy, or Existentialism.

 Political Science - Introduction to Political Science, and 3 other POLS___ classes.

 Psychology - Introduction to Psychology, and may select 3 courses from Abnormal Psychology, Psychology of Sex and Gender, Developmental Child Psychopathology, Introduction to Health Psychology, Cognitive Psychology, and either Child or Developmental Psychology.

-Sociology - Intro to Sociology, Cultural Anthropology, and 2 courses from the following: American Ethnicity, Sociology of Families, Deviance, Sociology of Gender and Social Problems.
+Sociology - Intro to Sociology, Cultural Anthropology, and 2 courses from the following: American Ethnicity, Sociology of Families, Issues in Genocide and Mass Violence, Deviance, Sociology of Gender and Social Problems.

 Women's and Gender Studies - any 4 courses in the following: 20th Century Literature by Women, Introduction to Women and Gender Studies, Women and Politics, Psychology of Sex and Gender, Sociology of Gender and/or Special Studies in various disciplines.